waterbug/pangalactic.core/NOTES_FOR_DEVELOPERS.md

   AND EITHER

-  * Person A is assigned the Administrator Role in Organization Z
+  * Person A is assigned the Administrator Role in Organization Z or is a Global Administrator

   OR

-  * Person A is assigned a Role in Organization Z that is associated with Discipline D that uses Products having the Product Type of Product X.
+  * Person A is assigned a Role in Organization Z that is associated with Discipline D that uses Products having the ProductType of Product X.

 ### Object Viewer / Editor:  PgxnObject